-When reconnecting your equipment, it is a good idea to lubricate all O-rings on your equipment and all bolts and screws on accessories like ladders, diving boards, and rails with Leslie’s Pool and Spa Lubricant.
+When reconnecting your equipment, it is a good idea to lubricate all O-rings on your equipment and all bolts and screws on accessories like ladders, diving boards, and rails with silicone lubricant.
 This will keep the equipment working properly all year, and will make it easier for you to disassemble them when you close your pool.

 - 4. Remove All Winterizing Plugs and Replace Them With the Correct Drain Plugs

 If you live in an area where the temperature stays below freezing for much of the winter, then you most likely replaced most of the drain plugs in your equipment with special winterizing plugs.
 These winterizing plugs provide a very tight seal and prevent any damage due to leaks or ice during winter.
 After reconnecting your equipment, you will want to replace the winter plugs with the normal, correct plugs to allow the equipment to run properly.

 - 5. Adding Metal Free Removes and Prevents Metal Stains Built Up During Winter

 Over a long winter offseason, metals like copper and iron can build up in your pool and cause stains.
 These metals can be difficult to remove once they have stained the walls, so it is best to attack them early.
 Just one quart of Metal Free added during spring opening can help neutralize the metals that are in your pool, and prevent them from staining the walls and pool floor.
 Metal Free will also quickly get rid of “stained water” that comes from having a high metal content.

 - 6. Using Test Strips or a Test Kit, Measure Your Water Chemistry